 Students requesting readmission to the Nursing program must meet program entry requirements and conditions for acceptance.
 Students requesting readmission are selected on a competitive basis as space permits.
 The program must be completed within four years of initial enrollment.
-Students who were dropped from the program for unprofessional conduct or violation of safety issues may not be considered for readmission.
+Students who were dropped from the program for unprofessional conduct or violation of patient safety issues may not be considered for readmission.

 Students applying for readmission must have a college GPA of 2.75 by July 1 for September enrollment or by September 1 for January enrollment.
+Additional requirements apply.
+Applications for readmission can be obtained through the Counseling department.